pcitnet/devon/content/_index.md

 been set to music by various composers including Sir Hubert Parry (of Jerusalem fame) who was a great admirer of the sisters.
 Programmes of the time reveal it was a favourite in Bertha's repertoire.

+{{<image float="right" width="11em" frame="true" caption="Painting of Florence Salter" src="img/florence-salter-painting-1890.jpg" >}}

+**Florence’s will revealed that she had left a painting of herself by Jean Ballantyne to Exeter University.**

+Until recently this painting, originally mistakenly identified as being of her sister Bertha, had resided at the university together with various ephemera relating to the sisters.
+It has now been correctly titled, restored and hangs in the Devon and Exeter Institution together with more information regarding the sisters.
+It was thought that the artist Jean Ballantyne may well have been John Ballantyne a leading 19C portrait painter, born in Kelso 1815 and died 1897, who for reasons unknown sometimes had his paintings listed under the name Jean Ballantyne.
+His last known paintings date from the 1880s by which time he had retired to Wiltshire in poor health and financial difficulties.
+He was supported by a small pension provided by his younger brother Robert.
+Robert was better known as R M Ballantyne the Victorian juvenile adventure story writer of “The Coral Island” and numerous other books.

 © Neville Enderson